regolith-linux/regolith-linux.github.io/content/en/docs/_index.md

 | Window Manager | A program that organizes windows on behalf of the user. |
 | Tile           | Another word for a window used by tiling window managers. |
 | Floating Window | A window that does not share bounds with other windows in a workspace can be placed on top of them.
 This is the default layout for traditional window managers. |
+| bar | The UI component that by default lives at the bottom edge of the screen and provides workspace and system information.

 ## Table of Contents